benjohnsto/dh-fieldguide/README.md

 # dh-fieldguide
-A collection of informative guides to doing DH work at Princeton
+A collection of uides to doing DH work at Princeton